-My name is Carl Mansson (Månsson in Swedish) and for the last six years, I have been working as a digital marketer making a living of my online business.
+My name is Carl Mansson (Månsson in Swedish), and for the last eight years, I have been working as a digital marketer, making a living from my online business.

 This is my story.

 I grew up in a small town in Sweden called Ängelholm in a typical Swedish family.
 Mom and Dad were together, and we didn’t move house once.